papanito/free-dev-resources/README.md

 - **[logz.io]** is based on cloud-native technologies, so its easy to integrate with your distributed apps, servers, K8s clusters, serverless functions, and the rest of your environment.
 Based on G2Crowd reviews 1700+ teams already trust Logz.io<sup>[logzio]</sup>

   - Features:
+    - A fully managed and auto scaling ELK Stack
+    - Index up to 1 GB of log data
+    - 10 alertsa
+    - Kibana’s powerful search and visualization capabilities
+    - ML-powered analytics: Cognitive Insights
+    - 3 days of log retention
+  - [Pricing](https://logz.io/pricing/)
+  - [Community](https://logz.io/blog/logzio-community/)

+- **[Grafana Cloud]** is a composable observability platform, integrating metrics and logs with Grafana.
+Leverage the best open source observability software - including Prometheus, Loki, and Tempo - without the overhead of installing, maintaining, and scaling your observability stack.<sup>[grafana]</sup>

+  - Features:
     - 10,000 series for Prometheus or Graphite metrics
     - 50 GB of logs
     - 14-day retention for metrics and logs
     - Access for up to 3 team members
     - 3 Users
     - 10 Alerts
-  - [Pricing](https://logz.io/pricing/)
-  - [Community](https://logz.io/blog/logzio-community/)

-- **[Grafana Cloud]** is a composable observability platform, integrating metrics and logs with Grafana.
-Leverage the best open source observability software - including Prometheus, Loki, and Tempo - without the overhead of installing, maintaining, and scaling your observability stack.<sup>[grafana]</sup>

-  - Features:
-    - A fully managed and auto scaling ELK Stack
-    - Index up to 1 GB of log data
-    - 10 alerts
-    - Kibana’s powerful search and visualization capabilities
-    - ML-powered analytics: Cognitive Insights
-    - 3 days of log retention
   - [Pricing](https://grafana.com/products/cloud/pricing/)
   - [Community](https://community.grafana.com)
   - [Slack](https://slack.grafana.com)